 Alex Renton & Lisa Williams: Scotland's Black History Matters

-It is still a misconception and a deflection tactic used in Scotland that we 'were not as bad as the English’, but as statues were toppled during the Black Lives Matter rallies last year, people were armed with new knowledge and a curiosity to reckon with the past.
+It is still a misconception and a deflection tactic used in Scotland that we 'were not as bad as the English’, but as statues were toppled during the Black Lives Matter rallies in 2020, people were armed with new knowledge and a curiosity to reckon with the past.
 For some, this has meant confronting the uncomfortable truth that they are beneficiaries – politically, economically and socially – of colonialism and empire.
 Lisa Williams’ Black History Walking Tours – which she created in her role as founder of the Edinburgh Caribbean Association – give people a chance to learn about prominent Black figures, and also understand Scotland’s past and ongoing racist politics.
 She met journalist Alex Renton after the publication of his book Blood Legacy, which details the story of his own Scottish ancestors who were part of a group of 3,000 British people who, at abolition in 1834, owned half of all enslaved people in the British Caribbean.
-Today, Williams and Renton talk to Sally Magnusson about inheritance, the case for reparations and how we must rethink the past to ensure a different future.
+In an event filmed live at the 2021 Edinburgh International Book Festival, Williams and Renton talk to Sally Magnusson about inheritance, the case for reparations and how we must rethink the past to ensure a different future.